Thomas Lushington: Education

 Lushington attended the Canterbury Cathedral Foundation at The King's School, Canterbury.
-Later enrolling at Broadgates Hall, Oxford on 15 March 1607; Graduated with a Bachelor of Arts (BA) from Lincoln College, Oxford in 1616, and an Master of Arts (MA) in 1618.
+Later enrolling at Broadgates Hall, Oxford on 15 March 1607; Graduated with a Bachelor of Arts (BA) from Lincoln College, Oxford in 1616, and a Master of Arts (MA) in 1618.
 Following this he returned to Broadgates Hall to study Theology and to tutor.
 It was here that Thomas Browne became his pupil.

 Lushington achieved Bachelor of Divinity (BD) in 1627 and the Doctor of Divinity (DD) in 1632.

 Career

 Whilst studying Lushington had a number of public jobs, prior to taking up his tutoring post at Broadgates Hall.
 His career at Oxford came to an end after becoming close friends with Richard Corbet who assisted him in securing his future positions.
 Both were described as men of William Laud.

 Initially, Corbett got Lushington the chaplaincy to Charles I of England.
-This was followed in 1631 with Lushington becoming a Prebendary of Salisbury..
+This was followed in 1631 with Lushington becoming a Prebendary of Salisbury.
 In 1632 Lushington moved to Norwich with Corbett.
 Archbishop Laud is said to have been attempting to rule all Anglican England and therefore used Corbett and Lushington to help reclaim East Anglia for the Church.
 Thus, Lushington gained positions in the benefices of Barton Turf and Neatheshead (Neatishead), Norfolk; and in 1636 in Felixstowe and Walton, Suffolk.

 By 1639 Lushington had to forfeit his benefices in Norwich to Presbyterians and was presented by the King to the rectory of Burnham-Westgate in 1639, and Burnham-St. Mary, Burnham-St. Margaret and Burnham-All Saints, all within the district of Hunstanton, Norfolk in 1640.
 According to the plague in St. Mary's Church, Burnham Westgate, Lushington was Rector (ecclesiastical) between 1639 and 1655.